 Sore Throat (Magang Lalamunan)

-Sore Throat, (or Magang Lalamunan in Tagalog) is an interactive film that explores the impact of sound overheard through walls and how this has impacted queer people and queer spaces in the Philippines, where the interpretation of sounds is informed by monstrous mythology and the distortions of colonisation and gentrification.
-The research-driven work is filmed in Edinburgh and Manila and features music from Manila-based band Kalye Teresa.
-Produced by queer arts company Pollyanna, Sore Throat blends cabaret and moving image using a newly developed interactive technology made with Studio Autonomic.
+Sore Throat, (or Magang Lalamunan in Tagalog) is an interactive film that explores how sound overheard through walls has impacted queer people and queer spaces in the Philippines, where the interpretation of sounds is informed by monstrous mythology and the distortions of colonisation and gentrification.

 A knock at the door.
 ‘Tao po!’, the traditional announcement (‘I am human’) is heard.
 It declares that the voice is not a monster’s.
 Filipino folklore has long been filled with Aswang, monstrous creatures who shape-shift into animals such as dogs, crocodiles and birds.
 As Spanish colonisers descended upon the Philippines in the 16th century, they exploited pre-existing beliefs to propagate the notion that women and queer people were Aswang.
 At night, it can be hard to tell if the noises heard through the walls of rural homes are the calls of jungle animals or the cries of an Aswang.